-In Australia we are bound by the WHS Act and Regulations as well as the often over looked Code of Practice Workplace Traffic Management Workplace Traffic Management are here to help businesses Australia Wide risk assess, design, implement and train workers on workplace traffic management.
+In Australia, we are bound by the WHS Act and Regulations as well as the often-overlooked Code of Practice Workplace Traffic Management.
+Workplace Traffic Management are here to help businesses Australia wide risk assess, design, implement and train workers on workplace traffic management.

-Throughout the code of practice workplace traffic management is a wide range of ideas and tips to control a wide range of risks and hazards in the business and operating facilities.
+Throughout the code of practice, workplace traffic management is a wide range of ideas and tips to control a wide range of risks and hazards in the business and operating facilities.

 This code of practice applies to all businesses and workplace facilities, from manufacturing to warehousing and logistics to hospitals and care homes to shopping centres and markets to office car parks and mine sites.